-Packet loss happens when one or more data packets traveling in a computer network do not reach their destination.
+Packet loss happens when one or more data packets travelling in a computer network do not reach their destination.
 Packet loss is measured as the ratio of packets lost and the packets sent (see Equation below).

 Packet loss = (Packets lost)/(Packets sent)

-Also, if there is too much interference, you may receive messages incorrectly!
+Also, if there is too much interference, you may receive messages incorrectly.
 For instance, you may hear “Bat!” when your friend is shouting “Cat!”.
 In networking, this is a packet error.
 Packet errors are measured as packet error rates.